 Local Events and Meetings

-The Charlotte Chapter does not have any meetings scheduled at this time however, we do want to hear from you.
-If you would like to connect with our volunteer Chapter Coordinator, please email JoAnn at firstname.lastname@example.org.
+If you would like to connect with our volunteer Chapter Coordinator, please email JoAnn at email@example.com.

 Charlotte Walk for PKD